deepdivesecurity/home-lab/README.md

   - Action(s):
     - Adjust smart hub media volume;
     - Tell me the weather;
-    - Play my news sources
+    - Play my news sources;
-    - Turn on and gradually increase the brightness of my bedroom light
+    - Turn on and gradually increase the brightness of my bedroom light;
     - Turn bedroom light off in 30min
 - Run robot vacuum routine
   - Starter: Every 3rd day of the week at a specific time